-Law bill n°27-14 on trafficking in human beings, drafted by the Ministry of Moroccans Abroad and Migration Affairs on The objective of the law is to criminalize trafficking in human beings and to protect and assist its victims, to adapt Moroccan legislation to international standards in this field, in particular the protocols relating to the fight against trafficking in human beings, and essentially the Fight against trafficking in persons issued by the United Nations Office on Drugs and Crime and the report of the Special Rapporteur on trafficking in persons, especially women and Morocco 19 September 2016 children.
-It is based on the following principles: Adoption of a broad definition of victims of trafficking and non-prosecution of victims; Protection and assistance to victims of trafficking and their reintegration into society; - Prosecution of the perpetrators of the crime; - Establishment of a national coordination body for the implementation of public policies in the fight against trafficking in human beings (Advisory Committee to the Head of Government) Action Plan to fight against smuggling, Action Plan to fight against smuggling, decrease irregular migration, and provide alternative economic opportunities to the communities most involved in smuggling operations.
-Since August the government of Niger has significantly Niger August 2016 stepped up its action against migrant smuggling.
-Trafficking in Persons (Prohibition), Enforcement and Administration Act, In November 2015, during the 4th Session of the Nigeria-Cameroon Trans-Border Security Committee, a communiqué was signed encouraging both parties to facilitate the conclusion of various agreements and MoUs related to the fight against trans-border crimes.
-The agreements to be signed include a draft Agreement on the Non-Proliferation of Small Nigeria November 2015 Arms and Light Weapons, Trans-Border Trade on Forestry Resources, and the Establishment of Regular Consultation Mechanisms between the Authorities of Border Regions/States in Nigeria and Cameroon.
-Strategy: Nigeria Immigration Service (NIS) Training Strategy (2015 - 2017), Developed by NIS.
+Law bill n°27-14 on trafficking in human beings, drafted by the Ministry of Moroccans Abroad and Migration Affairs on 19 September 2016 The objective of the law is to criminalize trafficking in human beings and to protect and assist its victims, to adapt Moroccan legislation to international standards in this field, in particular the protocols relating to the fight against trafficking in human beings, and essentially the Fight against trafficking in persons issued by the United Nations Office on Drugs and Crime and the report of the Special Rapporteur on trafficking in persons, especially women and children.
+Morocco It is based on the following principles: - Adoption of a broad definition of victims of trafficking and non-prosecution of victims; - Protection and assistance to victims of trafficking and their reintegration into society; - Prosecution of the perpetrators of the crime; - Establishment of a national coordination body for the implementation of public policies in the fight against trafficking in human beings (Advisory Committee to the Head of Government) Action Plan to fight against smuggling, August 2016 Action Plan to fight against smuggling, decrease irregular migration, and provide alternative economic opportunities to the communities most involved in smuggling operations.
+Since August the government of Niger has significantly stepped up its action against migrant smuggling.
+Niger Trafficking in Persons (Prohibition), Enforcement and Administration Act, November 2015 In November 2015, during the 4th Session of the Nigeria-Cameroon Trans-Border Security Committee, a communiqué was signed encouraging both parties to facilitate the conclusion of various agreements and MoUs related to the fight against trans-border crimes.
+The agreements to be signed include a draft Agreement on the Non-Proliferation of Small Arms and Light Weapons, Trans-Border Trade on Forestry Resources, and the Establishment of Regular Consultation Mechanisms between the Authorities of Border Regions/States in Nigeria and Cameroon.
+Nigeria Strategy: Nigeria Immigration Service (NIS) Training Strategy (2015 - 2017), Developed by NIS.
 The document sets out the needed trainings for the capacity building of officers and men of the NIS.
-Nigeria May 2016 Standards, made available on ECOWAS Support Procedures and Standards for the Protection and Reintegration of Vulnerable Children on the Move and Young Migrants, developed by ISS-WA .This technical document sets out the procedures from identification, amergency are assessment to intervention referred through to reintegration of children visiting.
-Nigeria November, 2016 emergency care, assessment to intervention, referral through to reintegration of children victims.
-The Strategy provides the opportunity to synergise and tackle the issue of piracy and other criminal activities within Nigerian waterways.
+Nigeria May 2016 Policy: ECOWAS Support Procedures and Standards, made available on ECOWAS Support Procedures and Standards for the Protection and Reintegration of Vulnerable Children on the Move and Young Migrants, developed by ISS-WA.
+This technical document sets out the procedures from identification, emergency care, assessment to intervention, referral through to reintegration of children victims.
+Nigeria November, 2016 Launching of Nigerian Navy Falcon Eye Maritime Surveillance System.
+Launched by the Nigerian Navy, The Strategy provides the opportunity to synergise and tackle the issue of piracy and other criminal activities within Nigerian waterways.
 Nigeria